Clinical Policy Bulletin: Liver and Other Neoplasms - Treatment Approaches

 Pre-operative hepatic artery chemoembolization followed by orthotopic liver transplantation for HCC.

-Aetna considers CE experimental and investigational for other indications including palliative treatment of liver metastases from other non-neuroendocrine primaries (e.g., breast cancer, cervical cancer, colon cancer, melanoma, rhabdomyosarcoma, or unknown primaries) because there is inadequate evidence in the medical literature of the effectiveness of CE for these indications.
+Aetna considers CE experimental and investigational for other indications including palliative treatment of liver metastases from other non-neuroendocrine primaries (e.g., breast cancer, cervical cancer, colon cancer, melanoma, rhabdomyosarcoma, or unknown primaries) and chemoembolization of the pancreas for pancreatic cancer because there is inadequate evidence in the medical literature of the effectiveness of CE for these indications.